slashmili/python-jalali/README.rst

 ---------
 This module exactly follows Python Standard datetime module's methods http://docs.python.org/release/2.7.1/library/datetime.html

-Also these methods are addedd to jdatetime.date and jdatetime.datetime :
+Also these methods are added to jdatetime.date and jdatetime.datetime :

 .. code-block:: python